 7.9.5 Any data/ schema validation should be completed by the sender prior to data compression steps above.
 Message processing continues as with other interfaces and the Common Block/ HTTP Header is not changed.
 Message signing will take place on message payload post data compression.

-7.9.6 In the DIP Swagger definition, the Custom Block for the BSC systems reports contains the following:
+7.9.6 In the DIP Open API Definitions (DIP Swagger), the Custom Block for the BSC systems reports contains the following:

 P03 property – to be used for the compressed payload following the instructions above; and